jacquelinewalsh/jacquelinewalsh.github.io/README.md

     columns = vars(team_lead, on_multiple_teams)
   )

-*Aggregate Team Changes*

-Add data to show the total number of people appointed to each agency team, along with change since last time reflecting the number of new people added.
-Omit agencies with no change at all.
+**Add data to show the total number of people appointed to each agency team, along with change since last time reflecting the number of new people added.
+Omit agencies with no change at all.**

 agencycount_compare %>%
   filter(change!=0) %>%